zalcoders/SimpleWeatherScript/README.md

-# Welcome to Zal Coders
+# Welcome to ZalCoders.Com

-This is ZalCoders
+This is ZalCoders.
+This is Bahman Shadmehr

 # Files